2 The Basics II: Accidentals and Beats

 - Example 2.1.1C: Half steps can occur between a black key and a white key.

-Two half steps make a whole step.
-Whole steps can occur between various combinations of white keys and black keys.
+Two half steps make a whole step or whole tone.
+Whole steps can occur between different combinations of white keys and black keys.
 We use a square bracket to show whole steps.

 Example 2.1.2.
 Whole steps on the keyboard